thalesbarbosab/thalesbarbosab/README.md

 # 👋 Welcome to My Profile!

 It's a pleasure to welcome you to my profile.
-My name is **Thales**.
+My name is **Thales Bento**.

 ## 💡 About Me